Smith & Sheth

 Smith & Sheth is the result of the passion and love of wine of renowned New Zealand Master of Wine Steve Smith and Texas investor Brian Sheth.
 The two have joined forces in a venture that celebrates the best in wine and brings a tasting experience like no other to Havelock North.

 From the moment you enter their Village Oenothèque, you are surrounded by luxurious decor and finishes, from the warm wooden flooring and caramel velvet chairs to all of the wines on display.
-The French word oenothèque translates to wine library, and that’s precisely what the space is, a chance to showcase wines from around the world (not just from the CRU label and the vineyards they own) and a place to have discussions about wine.
+The French word oenothèque translates to wine library, and that’s precisely what the space is, a chance to showcase wines from around the world (not just from the CRU label and the vineyards they own) and have discussions about wine.

 Words by Julia Rutherford & Photography by Anna Briggs